We are seeking qualified applicants for six MR-predominant Abdominal Imaging Fellowship positions to begin July 1, 2026.

 CROSS SECTIONAL INTERVENTIONAL PROCEDURES

-Fellows work one-on-one with faculty members during week-long rotations.
+Fellows work one-on-one with faculty members on both US and CT-guided percutaneous procedures.
 Procedures include organ and mass biopsy, fluid and abscess drainage, and tumor ablation.

 ELECTIVES